Historical rankings of presidents of the United States: Scholar surveys of diversity and racism

-American Politics and the African American Quest for Universal Freedom polls (2002–2020)
+Walton and Smith (2002–2020)

-Professors Hanes Walton Jr. and Robert Smith conducted a poll in 2002 for their book American Politics and the African American Quest for Universal Freedom, where 44 African-American political scientists and historians ranked presidents for their personal and institutional racism against their policies to counter racial subordination.
-The polls have been updated for subsequent editions of the book.
-The results (through Donald Trump) were as follows.
-Note that "white supremacist" refers to personal belief; the other categories refer to policy.
+Professors Hanes Walton Jr. and Robert Smith in their book American Politics and the African American Quest for Universal Freedom, ranked presidents for their views and actions on the topic of race.
+Presidents can be ranked twice since "White supremacist" refers only to personal belief; while the other categories incorporate policy actions as well.

-Northwestern Presidential Leadership on Diversity and Inclusion Survey (2019)
+Tillery and Greer (2019)

-In May 2019, Dr. Alvin Tillery of the Center for the Study of Diversity and Democracy at Northwestern University and Dr. Christina Greer of Fordham University "conducted a poll of 113 academic researchers and asked them to rate the 14 modern presidents on both their overall leadership and rhetoric on diversity and inclusion using a scale ranging from 0 to 100."
+In May 2019, Alvin Tillery of the Center for the Study of Diversity and Democracy at Northwestern University and Christina Greer of Fordham University "conducted a poll of 113 academic researchers and asked them to rate the 14 modern presidents on both their overall leadership and rhetoric on diversity and inclusion using a scale ranging from 0 to 100."
 Survey respondents were significantly more liberal than the national average, "with only 13 percent of the respondents describing themselves as either moderate, slightly conservative, or conservative."